This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-A sickle cell crisis is a painful episode that occurs with people who have sickle cell anemia.
+A sickle cell crisis is a painful episode that occurs in people who have sickle cell anemia.
 It happens when sickle-shaped red blood cells (RBCs) block blood vessels.
 Blood and oxygen cannot get to tissues, causing pain.
 A sickle cell crisis can also damage your tissues and cause organ failure, such liver or kidney failure.
 A sickle cell crisis can become life-threatening.